thebrianemory/corneal/README.md

 ## Example

-To generate your app
+To generate your app:

     corneal app-name

-After Corneal is done generating an app, you can `cd` into your apps directory and `shotgun`
+After Corneal is done generating your app, run `bundle install` from your app's directory:

+    cd app-name
+    bundle install

+You can then start your server with `shotgun`:

-    cd app-name; shotgun
+    shotgun

 Visit [http://localhost:9393/](http://localhost:9393/) to verify your app is running.

-You can verify by running the included test
+You can also verify it is working by running `rspec` to see the passing test:

-    rspec
+    1 example, 0 failures

 ## Contributing